yearico

 14 PROVISIONS AND CONTINGENT LIABILITIES & CONTINGENT ASSETS

-14.1 As per AS 29 (Provisions, Contingent Liabilities and Contingent Assets), a provision is recognised when there is a
+14.1 As per AS 29 (Provisions, Contingent Liabilities and Contingent Assets), a provision is recognized when there is a

 present obligation as a result of past events and it is probable that an outflow of resources embodying economic